FRC-Team-4143/mainbot-2025/layouts/adscope-assets/LoadAssets.md

 # Advantage Scope Custom Assets
 Advantage Scope allows you to use custom robot assets to display whats happening to your robot in a more meaningful manner.
 It takes a lot of work to setup, but full instructions can be found in the Advantage Scope Custom Assets [Documentation Page](https://docs.advantagescope.org/more-features/custom-assets#overview).

 For the 2025 Season we are using the [2025 MARS/WARS Mainbot](/layouts/adscope-assets/Robot_2025_Mainbot/config.json) asset.
 This asset includes all of setup for articulated components.
-If you just a static representation you can use the [2025 MARS/WARS Static]() asset.
+If you just a static of the frame use [2025 MARS/WARS Base](/layouts/adscope-assets/Robot_2025_Base/config.json) asset.

 ## Loading Assets
 #### Project Link